YOUR SKILLS CAN MAKE A HUGE DIFFERENCE

 The first step to apply for these roles is to fill in the attached VOLUNTEER APPLICATION form .

-If you don't match any of the above needs, but are still keen to help and prepared to commit, feel free to fill out the form anyway - it may also be worth contacting larger charities such as Care4Calais who are often looking for volunteers.
-Please note our work takes place in Elmbridge, if you are outside this area it may be worth contacting a more local charity.
+If you don't match any of the above needs, but are still keen to help and prepared to commit, please fill out the form anyway - it may also be worth contacting larger charities such as Care4Calais who are often looking for volunteers.
+Please note our work takes place in Elmbridge: if you are outside this area it may be worth contacting a more local charity.
+We have limited opportunities for those aged under 18 to volunteer with us, and in these circumstances you would need to be accompanied by a parent at all times.

-After we receive the application, we'll usually get in touch for an informal chat, to see how best you can help.
+After we receive your application, we'll get in touch for an informal chat, to see how best you can help.

 The first step to apply for these roles is to fill in the attached VOLUNTEER APPLICATION form .

-If you don't match any of the above needs, but are still keen to help and prepared to commit, feel free to fill out the form anyway - it may also be worth contacting larger charities such as Care4Calais who are often looking for volunteers.
-Please note our work takes place in Elmbridge, if you are outside this area it may be worth contacting a more local charity.
+If you don't match any of the above needs, but are still keen to help and prepared to commit, please fill out the form anyway - it may also be worth contacting larger charities such as Care4Calais who are often looking for volunteers.
+Please note our work takes place in Elmbridge: if you are outside this area it may be worth contacting a more local charity.
+We have limited opportunities for those aged under 18 to volunteer with us, and in these circumstances you would need to be accompanied by a parent at all times.

-After we receive the application, we'll usually get in touch for an informal chat, to see how best you can help.
+After we receive your application, we'll get in touch for an informal chat, to see how best you can help.